hoche/libjpiedm/logformat.md

 As indicated above there can be multiple flights recorded in a single file.
 The
 $D header gives the ordering and flight number.

-### Binary data fomat

-As this currently only supports the new format, only the new structure is discussed.
+Each flight consists of a single header followed by a variable number of data records.
+After the last data record there is an extra byte.
+This is probably a checksum of some sort, but I haven't confirmed that.

+Following that extra byte is the next flight's binary data - its header and then data records, extra byte, and so on.

-#### Flight information header
+### Flight information header

-The flight header follows immediately after the $L record, and is as follows:
+The first flight header follows immediately after the $L record.

+#### New format

      7 6 5 4 3 2 1 0|7 6 5 4 3 2 1 0
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+